EPKINLY- epcoritamab-bysp injection, solution

 • feeling weak or generally unwell

 • Low blood cell counts.
-Low blood cell counts are common during treatment with EPKINLY and can also be serious or severe.
+EPKINLY can cause low blood cell counts which can be serious or severe.
 Your healthcare provider will check your blood cell counts during treatment with EPKINLY.
 EPKINLY may cause the following low blood cell counts:

-• low white blood cell counts (neutropenia).
+• low white blood cell counts (neutropenia and lymphopenia).
 Low white blood cells can increase your risk for infection.

 • low red blood cell counts (anemia).
 Low red blood cells can cause tiredness and shortness of breath.